pmuens/awesome-serverless/README.md

 - [Your CORS API Gateway survival guide](https://serverless.com/blog/cors-api-gateway-survival-guide/) - How to correctly do CORS with API Gateway and the Serverless Framework.
 - [Creating a serverless checkout form with Vue.js part 1](https://css-tricks.com/creating-vue-js-serverless-checkout-part-one/) - Part 1 of the blog post series on how to create a serverless checkout form with Vue.js.
 - [Creating a serverless checkout form with Vue.js part 2](https://css-tricks.com/creating-vue-js-serverless-checkout-part-two/) - Part 2 of the blog post series on how to create a serverless checkout form with Vue.js.
+- [Cloud-Native development with AWS Cloud9](https://hackernoon.com/welcome-to-cloud-native-development-with-aws-cloud9-aws-codestar-c7b6536afba8) - How to do Cloud-Native development with AWS Cloud9 & AWS CodeStar.

 ## Screencasts